srhill12/customer_banking/README.md

 ## Structure and purpose

-This code is designed to function as a customer banking system to allows users to calculate and tracker interest earned on both their savings accounts and CD accounts.
+This code is designed to function as a customer banking system to allows users to calculate and track interest earned on both their savings accounts and CD accounts.
 They will be prompted for inputs and updates on their respective accounts.

 The structure is set up to "modularize" the code to make the main function easier to read by importing the necessary classes from the appropriate folders.
 Not including this README, there are three main parts to this challenge.